5ony/OBSWebSocketAHK/README.md

 Note the bitwise `|`, which is not a logical decision `||`

 Events, similarly to the requests, need a function where data can be received.
-The function name should be "event name" + "Event".
+The function name should be the event name as it is in the [OBS websocket documentation, Events](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#events).

-For example muting an input in OBS will emit an `InputMuteStateChanged` event; to handle that there should be an `InputMuteStateChangedEvent` function (method under your class) to handle the data sent by OBS.
+For example muting an input in OBS will emit an `InputMuteStateChanged` event; to handle that there should be an `InputMuteStateChanged` function (method under your class) to handle the data sent by OBS.

 ```
 class MyOBSController extends OBSWebSocket {
-	InputMuteStateChangedEvent(data) {
+	InputMuteStateChanged(data) {
 		inputName := data.d.inputName
 		inputMuted := data.d.inputMuted ? "muted 🔇" : "unmuted 🔊"
 		MsgBox(inputName . " is now " . inputMuted)